 Next, we assess whether and how the multimodal cues are used in language learning and comprehension using electrophysiological and neuroimaging methods (in collaboration with the Jeremy Skipper’s LabLab).
 Some initial results in Zhang et al. (2021).

 Murgiano, M., Motamedi, Y. & Vigliocco, G. (2021).
 Situating Language in the Real-World: the role of Multimodal Iconicity and Indexicality.
 Journal of Cognition.
 Target article and commentaries.

 Vigliocco G, Motamedi Y, Murgiano M, Wonnacott E, Marshall CR, Milan Maillo I, et al. (2019).
 Onomatopoeias, gestures, actions and words in the input to children: How do caregivers use multimodal cues in their communication to children?
 In: Proceedings of the 41st Annual Conference of the Cognitive Science Society.
 Montreal, QB.

-Zhang, Y., Frassinelli, D., Tuomainen, J., Skipper, J. I., & Vigliocco, G. (2019).
-More than words: The online orchestration of word predictability, prosody, gesture, and mouth movements during natural language comprehension.
-Manuscript Submitted for Publication.
+Zhang, Y., Frassinelli, D., Tuomainen, J., Skipper, J. I., & Vigliocco, G. (2021).
+More than words: word predictability, gesture, prosody and mouth movements in natural language comprehension.
+Proceedings of the Royal Soc B